 Rectal cancer symptoms tend to develop in the later stages of a tumor’s growth.
-Precancerous rectal polyps and early-stage tumors rarely produce any notable warning signs; however, rectal cancer screenings can detect abnormal growths before noticeable issues arise.
-Anyone who experiences the following unusual health changes should promptly make an appointment with a physician; cancer is not always the underlying cause, but it is still important to determine the reason for the unusual changes as quickly as possible.
+Precancerous rectal polyps and early-stage tumors rarely produce any noticeable warning signs; however, rectal cancer screenings can detect abnormal growths before noticeable issues arise.
+There are two types of rectal cancer screenings—stool-based tests and visual exams such as a colonoscopy—and the American Cancer Society recommends adults with average risk of colorectal cancer begin screenings at age 45.
+Someone is considered at an average risk of rectal cancer if they do not have:

 The most common symptoms of rectal cancer include: